 Vegan Instant Pot Potato Curry!
-Super quick, easy, nutritious & delicious, plus it’s really budget friendly!
+Super quick, easy, nutritious, delicious and no fancy spices needed, plus it's really budget-friendly!

 If you don't have an Instant Pot or other electric pressure cooker, don't worry because you can still make this recipe.
 Just follow the stove-top instructions here instead.